tc-imba/VE482-FA2018-public/p1/test/milestone2/README.md

 ### 7. Support CTRL-D (similar to bash, when there is no/an unfinished command); \[5\]

 + Case: 9-10
-+ Don't forget to print "exit" when exiting your shell

 ### 8. Internal commands: \[5+5+5\]